cms-sw/cms-sw.github.io/cms_coding_rules.md

 14. All Modifier customizations on a module/Task/Sequence/Path should be applied on the same file that defines the module/Task/Sequence/Path.
 15. When one customizes an existing parameter in `clone(), Modifier.toModify()`, or in assignment, explicit types on the right hand side should be avoided.
 #### Data files
-16. To keep the repository size under control, we discourage to add any data files under `../data`.
+16. To keep the repository size under control, we discourage adding any data files under `../data`.
 17. Please use cms-data externals github repositories to add/change any data file.
 #### Binaries and scripts
 18. Public executables/binaries should go under `../bin`.